RichardSneyd/coding-kata-platform-backend/readme.md

   }
 }
 ```
-The Controller has been written to loop through all of the testcases, inputs etc, and save them to the respective repos.
-If you have provided the data in the proper format, you will get a Problem response, complete with the id's for all of the inner objects (TestSuite, TestCase, Data):
+The Controller and Service have been written to loop through all the testCases, inputs etc., and save them to the respective repos.
+If you have provided the data in the proper format, you will get a Problem response, complete with the id's for all the inner objects (TestSuite, TestCase, Data...):

 ```json
 {